fatemeh-mohseni-AI/most-repeated-vocabulary-IELTS/README.md

     ```bash
     uvicorn src.main:app --reload
     ```
-## Future Improvements
+## $${\color{LightSKYBlue}Future \space Improvements}$$ :zap:

-- **Enhanced Text Extraction**: Improve the accuracy of text extraction, especially for complex PDFs, by fine-tuning OCR settings and using more advanced text extraction libraries.
+:one: **Enhanced Text Extraction**: Improve the accuracy of text extraction, especially for complex PDFs, by fine-tuning OCR settings and using more advanced text extraction libraries.

-- **Frontend Redesign with React**: Build a more user-friendly and interactive frontend using React to display and manage the analysis results.
+:two: **Frontend Redesign with React**: Build a more user-friendly and interactive frontend using React to display and manage the analysis results.

-- **Additional Queries**: Implement more sophisticated queries, such as filtering results by book, word length, or frequency range.
+:three: **Additional Queries**: Implement more sophisticated queries, such as filtering results by book, word length, or frequency range.

-- **Sentence Metadata**: Store the sentences in which the most important words have been used, and provide endpoints to retrieve this information.
+:four: **Sentence Metadata**: Store the sentences in which the most important words have been used, and provide endpoints to retrieve this information.

-- **Word Lemmatization and Stemming**: Incorporate advanced linguistic processing techniques like lemmatization and stemming to group different forms of the same word.
+:five: **Word Lemmatization and Stemming**: Incorporate advanced linguistic processing techniques like lemmatization and stemming to group different forms of the same word.

-- **Advanced Spell Correction**: Use machine learning models to enhance the spell-checking and correction system for better accuracy.
+:six: **Advanced Spell Correction**: Use machine learning models to enhance the spell-checking and correction system for better accuracy.

-- **Multi-language Support**: Expand the application to support other languages beyond English, including additional character sets and stop word lists.
+:seven: **Multi-language Support**: Expand the application to support other languages beyond English, including additional character sets and stop word lists.

-- **Improved PDF Handling**: Add support for handling password-protected PDFs and improving performance for large documents.
+:eight: **Improved PDF Handling**: Add support for handling password-protected PDFs and improving performance for large documents.

-- **User Authentication**: Add user authentication and role-based access control for managing file uploads and analysis data.
+:nine: **User Authentication**: Add user authentication and role-based access control for managing file uploads and analysis data.

-## Demo
+## $${\\color{LightSKYBlue}Demo}$$ :iphone:

 ![Demo of Cambridge IELTS PDF Analyzer](images/demo.png)